 1. Speak up.
 There is no need to whisper.
-When we lower our voices and answer their questions about an individual with an exceptionality in a whisper, we are implicitly telling our children this topic is not appropriate to talk about and we have to be careful with what we say.
+When we lower our voices and answer their questions about a disabled person in a whisper, we are implicitly telling our children this topic is not appropriate to talk about and we have to be careful with what we say.
 Instead, we need to speak up.

 Caitlin: “Mom, why is that boy in the family locker room with us?
 He is in a wheelchair.”